 Dropbox has a strong security capability, utilizing 256-bit encryption when files aren’t in transit, as well as SSL/TSL transfer tunnels when they are.
 This is encouraging, as the sleek file-sharing platform has previously come under criticism for its data privacy.
 Of some concern, for example, is how they reserve the right to view any data on their servers.

 Dropbox makes up for these doubts in other areas, however.
 Its mobile app and interface are intuitive and attractive, and a selection of pricing levels allows you to only pay for the file space you really need.

-pCloud’s security capabilities are impressive but can be expanded further for $5 per month to include encryption during transfers.
-Its pricing structure is also impressive, offering a generous 10GB for free, 500GB for $5 per month, or 500GB for a one-off fee of $175.
+pCloud’s security capabilities are impressive, but can be expanded further for $5 a month to include encryption during transfers.
+Its pricing structure is also impressive, offering a generous 10GB for free, 500GB for $5 a month, or 500GB for a one-off fee of $175.
 If utilized for long enough, the latter deal could be incredibly cost effective.
-Collaborators beware, pCloud has one main weakness—a dearth of any real-time editing options.

 Microsoft was arguably slow off the mark to launch a file-sharing and cloud host, but it was worth the wait.
 The OneDrive mobile apps, for example, work seamlessly and are elegantly designed, while the desktop version makes files you didn’t even upload accessible.

 All the editing and sharing options we’ve come to expect are available too, making teamwork easy.
 One disappointment for OneDrive is its macOS client app, which feels a touch clunky.
 Our Microsoft OneDrive review provides a detailed overview of the service, its features, security elements, and more.

 Resilio gains many benefits from its use of the BitTorrent Protocol, such as enhanced transfer times and the ability for peer-to-peer communication—so long as you and the receiver are both online.